apache/airflow/README.md

 ## Getting started

-Please visit the Airflow Platform documentation (latest **stable** release) for help with [installing Airflow](https://airflow.apache.org/installation.html), getting a [quick start](https://airflow.apache.org/start.html), or a more complete [tutorial](https://airflow.apache.org/tutorial.html).
+Visit the official Airflow website documentation (latest **stable** release) for help with [installing Airflow](https://airflow.apache.org/installation.html), [getting started](https://airflow.apache.org/start.html), or walking through a more complete [tutorial](https://airflow.apache.org/tutorial.html).

-Documentation of GitHub master (latest development branch): [ReadTheDocs Documentation](https://airflow.readthedocs.io/en/latest/)
+> Note: If you're looking for documentation for master branch (latest development branch): you can find it on [ReadTheDocs](https://airflow.readthedocs.io/en/latest/).

-For further information, please visit the [Airflow Wiki](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home).
+For more information on Airflow's Roadmap or Airflow Improvement Proposals (AIPs), visit the [Airflow Wiki](https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home).

-Official container (Docker) images for Apache Airflow are described in [IMAGES.rst](IMAGES.rst).
+Official Docker (container) images for Apache Airflow are described in [IMAGES.rst](IMAGES.rst).

 ## Installing from PyPI

-Airflow is published as `apache-airflow` package in PyPI.
+We publish Apache Airflow as `apache-airflow` package in PyPI.
 Installing it however might be sometimes tricky because Airflow is a bit of both a library and application.
 Libraries usually keep their dependencies open and applications usually pin them, but we should do neither and both at the same time.
 We decided to keep our dependencies as open as possible (in `setup.py`) so users can install different versions of libraries